iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 </details>

-DVC pipelines - `dvc.yaml` file and `dvc.repro`, `dvc run` commands - solve a
-few important problems:
+DVC pipelines (`dvc.yaml` file, `dvc run`, and `dvc repro` commands) solve a few important problems:

 - _Automation_ - run sequence of steps in a "smart" way that makes iterating on the project faster.
-It automatically determines which parts of a project need to be run, it caches "runs" and results - all to avoid running the same stage again.
+It automatically determines which parts of a project need to be run, it caches "runs" and results — all to avoid running the same stage again.
 - _Reproducibility_ - it can describe and capture what data should be used and what commands to run to produce an ML model, for example.
 It's described and